alsalafiyyah/alsalafiyyah.github.io/_posts/hijrah/2020-09-03-ruling-on-muslims-who-cannot-practice-their-rites-publicly.md

 layout: post
 title: "Ruling on Muslims who cannot practice their rites publicly"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 2922-13"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 2922, Question 13"
 hijri: Muharram 14, 1442 AH
-category: [hijrah]
+category: [fatwas,hijrah]
 lang: en
+locale: en
 excerpt: "It is impermissible to reside in a country where the Muslims are prevented from performing the Islamic rituals.
 If possible, the person should migrate to another country where Muslims are a majority and where they can perform the Islamic rituals overtly and find the means to cooperate with Muslims in righteousness and piety."
 muftis:
   chairman: